Culture of Japan: Sports and leisure

 In the long feudal period governed by the samurai class, some methods that were used to train warriors were developed into well-ordered martial arts, in modern times referred to collectively as koryū.
 Examples include kenjutsu, kendo, kyūdō, sōjutsu, jujutsu, and sumo, all of which were established in the Edo period.
 After the rapid social change in the Meiji Restoration, some martial arts changed into modern sports, called gendai budō.
 Judo was developed by Kanō Jigorō, who studied some sects of jujutsu.
 These sports are still widely practiced in present-day Japan and other countries.

 Baseball, association football, and other popular Western sports were imported to Japan in the Meiji period.
 These sports are commonly practiced in schools, along with traditional martial arts.
 Baseball, soccer, football, and ping pong are the most popular sports in Japan.
 Association football gained prominence in Japan after the J League (Japan Professional Football League) was established in 1991.
 Japan also co-hosted the 2002 FIFA World Cup with Korea.
 In addition, there are many semi-professional organizations, which are sponsored by private companies: for example, volleyball, basketball, rugby union, table tennis, and so on.

+Japan has also hosted the Olympic Games in 1964, 1972, 1998, and 2020.